 DATE NAME ADDRESS ADDRESS ADDRESS ADDRESS Dear Parent/Carer Name Our records show that last term your child's attendance was below 85%.
+We have considered individual attendance records to assess the continuing impact of Covid-19 on attendance, but must express concerns regarding the impact of your child's attendance on their education.
 To put this into perspective, 80% attendance is equivalent to missing a whole day of school each week.
 Ongoing low attendance is a factor often linked to low levels of attainment.
 Many pupils have difficulty maintaining friendships if they have long or numerous periods of absence.
+In more normal times, schools would have been urged to make a referral on the basis of attendance if this figure fell below 85%.
+We of course appreciate the current climate but good attendance is absolutely crucial when it comes to children fulfilling their potential.
 We have a duty to make it clear that you, as parent, have a legal responsibility under Section444(1) of the Education Act 1996, for ensuring that your child attends school regularly.
-With attendance below 85%, it is highly likely that we will now need to refer this case to the local authority for either a Penalty Notice fine or prosecution under Section 444 of the Education Act 1996 for failing to ensure the regular attendance of your child.
-Additionally, if attendance does not improve, we may require you to provide medical evidence for each time he/she is too ill to attend.
+Poor attendance runs the risk of parents being referred to the local authority for a either a Penalty Notice fine or prosecution under Section 444 of the Education Act 1996 for failing to ensure the regular attendance of your child.
+If attendance does not improve, we may require you to provide medical evidence for each time he/she is too ill to attend.
 Any other reason for absence should be discussed with the school and it is the school's decision whether to authorise any absence that is not covered by medical evidence.
 If your child is ever too ill to remain at school, we will always contact parents to collect.
-We will continue to closely monitor attendance and will contact you again if figures do not sufficiently improve.
+We will continue to closely monitor attendance and may contact you if figures do not sufficiently improve.
 In the meantime, please contact us if you feel there are any ways that Berry Hill can support you in this matter.
 Thank you for your understanding.

+Yours sincerely

+Mr. B Trenowden Headteacher

-Yours sincerely Appendix 1 - Warning Letter for Unauthorised Absences
+Appendix 1 - Warning Letter for Unauthorised Absences